Diablo (series): Diablo IV

+A fourth title in the series was announced at BlizzCon 2019 and was released on June 5, 2023.
+Diablo IV's first expansion pack, Vessel of Hatred, was released on October 7, 2024.

 Cancelled projects

 Diablo Junior

 Diablo Junior was the working title for a cancelled single-player-only prequel to the original game.
 It started development after the release of Diablo II and was intended to be released on Game Boy Color and/or Game Boy Advance.
+The project was later moved to the original Game Boy due to the system's higher install base.
 It was planned to be released in three different cartridges in the style of the Pokémon games, each featuring a different class from original Diablo (warrior, rogue or sorcerer).
 The project was eventually scrapped due to high production costs.

 Project Hades

 After the release of Reaper of Souls, a development team led by Josh Mosqueira began work on a game that would be similar to Dark Souls, code-named Hades.
 The project was developed from 2014 to 2016 and featured an increase in difficulty and an over-the-shoulder, third-person perspective, rather than the isometric style of previous Diablo titles.
 The cancellation of Hades coincided with Mosqueira leaving Blizzard.